 The upper castle had a four-sided tower with a side length of about 10 meters, serving defensive and residential functions.
 The existence of a second tower in the upper castle is not certain.
 The main residential wing was probably the building in the northern part of the inner courtyard, housing, among others, residential chambers of the castle owners and the chapel.
 The western part of the buildings was three-spatial and, like the buildings on the opposite eastern side of the courtyard, was younger than the beginning of the 15th century.
 Entrance to the upper castle probably led from the east through a drawbridge over the ditch.

 Currently, only humble remains of the stronghold can be seen on the forested hill.
-The relics of the keep and the buried cellars have been preserved from the upper castle.
-The remains of the entrance gate and watchtower as well as considerable fragments of the perimeter wall have survived from the lower castle.
+The relics of the main tower, fragments of buildings on the west side of the courtyard and the buried cellars have been preserved from the upper castle.
+The remains of the entrance gate as well as considerable fragments of the perimeter wall have survived from the lower castle.

-> Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.
+Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.

 Wasielewski A., Zamki i zamczyska Słowacji, Białystok 2008.